In This Section

 This activity is supported by an educational grant from AstraZeneca.

-USciences is making available a free live stream of the Making the Connections event on March 16.
-To watch the panel discussion, click here during the event.
+USciences is making available a free live stream and recording of the Making the Connections event on March 22.
+Click here to watch the panel discussion.
 No registration required.

 Mayes College of Healthcare Business and Policy

 Healthcare and pharmaceutical spending is more than 1/6 of the US economy.
 Mayes College of Healthcare Business and Policy, located in the center of the Northeast pharmaceutical corridor, educates the people who keep the healthcare industry moving.
 Business leaders, policy makers, researchers, and healthcare writers learn how to have a positive impact on the business of healthcare at Mayes.